Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Objectives

 \subsection{Data}

-In this subsection, we divide current graphs based on their characters regarding node, edge and graph structure.
-Note that all the classifications are defined on the data used in those works.
-On the one hand, in the original stage, researchers can only deal with native graph structures, even if they are facing a complex problem, for example, treating dynamic graphs as static graphs.
-On the other hand, it is not necessary to utilize advanced methods in any scenarios.
-For example, methods aiming at complex graph structures may lead to unaffordable computing cost.
+In this subsection, we categorize current graphs based on their characteristics regarding node, edge, and graph structure.
+Note that all classifications are based on the data used in these works.
+In the preliminary stages, researchers may only be able to work with native graph structures, even if they encounter a complex problem, such as treating dynamic graphs as static graphs.
+However, in some scenarios, it may not be necessary to use advanced methods.
+For instance, methods that target complex graph structures may result in an unaffordable computing cost.